 You’ll discover an abundance of wildlife in the Highlands.
 Mountain, forest, loch and glen provide unspoiled natural habitats for many plants and animals.
 See red deer stags in the hills, watch for golden eagles, spot ospreys at Loch Garten … while dolphins, seals, otters and sea birds abound in the pristine coastal and island waters.
 A little local knowledge may reward you with sightings of the more elusive pine marten and wildcat.
 The mild west coast climate, warmed by the Gulf Stream, ensures that an oasis of rhododendron and exotic plants thrive in the famous Inverewe Garden.

 Inverness is the capital of the Highlands and its only major urban centre.
 A lively city with top quality shopping and restaurants, it has the famous and scenic Loch Ness on its doorstep.
+Take a cruise or visit Monster exhibitions at Drumnadrochit and visit the nearby impressive remains of Urquhart Castle.
 Close to the city is the Culloden Battlefield Centre, site of the defeat of Bonnie Prince Charlie and his Jacobite army in 1746 and the last battle on British soil.
-Find out the ‘monstrous’ truth at Drumnadrochit and also take the opportunity to visit the nearby impressive remains of Urquhart Castle.
+There are also many Outlander connections in this area of the Highlands.

 History is imprinted on the landscape of the Highlands, from Neolithic stone circles to the carved stones of the early Celts and Picts in Easter Ross, to the invasion of the Vikings and, of course, to the mighty clans.
 Evidence of the former power of the clans exists in the remains of their medieval strongholds.
 Dunvegan Castle on the Isle of Skye and Eilean Donan Castle in Lochalsh occupy stunning lochside positions.
 Now they are in demand as Hollywood movie locations.